 There are numerous sources of errors in the processes described in section 6.
 Rather than attempting an exhaustive enumeration of these, this section describes a systematic approach to error detection, recovery and reporting in the context of Figure 7.
 Error handling processes can generally be described in several parts:

-Detection – some piece of hardware or software gets the first indication that an error has occurred.
+Detection – some piece of hardware or software detects an error.

 Local Recovery – the portions of the system affected by the error take action that allows them to continue operation, if possible, in spite of the error.

-Global Recovery – software at some level in the system insures that the entire system has responded to the error in a comprehensive manner.
+Global Recovery – software at some level in the system ensures that the entire system has responded to the error in a comprehensive manner.
 This may involve parts of the system that were not initially involved in error detection or local recovery.

 Reporting – software logs the error, possibly at multiple levels.